Yuzhifur/Sentra-Chatbot/README.md

 │       ├── talkingStyle: string      # Character's speech patterns/style
 │       └── temperament: string       # Character's personality/temperament
 │
-└── chat/                            # Chats collection
+└── chats/                            # Chats collection
     └── {chatId}/                     # Chat document
-        ├── characterID: string       # ID of character in this chat ├── characterName: string     # Name of character in this chat ├── history: string           # JSON string of chat history ├── userID: string            # ID of user in this chat ├── userUsername: string      # Username of user in this chat └── title: string             # The chat's title
+        ├── characterId: string       # ID of character in this chat ├── characterName: string     # Name of character in this chat ├── history: string           # JSON string of chat history ├── userId: string            # ID of user in this chat ├── userUsername: string      # Username of user in this chat └── title: string             # The chat's title
 ```